rkennedy/magehelper/Readme.md

 * It defines a rule for installing tool programs during the build.
 * It reads dependency information from the current project to help determine prerequisites between build targets.
+* It defines a rule for running the Revive linter on the code.

 # Usage